Classification of E_0--Semigroups by Product Systems: Introduction

-The representation theory, \it{cum grano salis}, may be viewed as an operation of \it{Morita equivalence} from the correspondence $_{\vt_t}\sB^a(E)$ over $\sB^a(E)$ to the correspondence $E_t$ over $\cB$, where the Hilbert \nbd{\cB}module $E$ plays, again \it{cum grano salis}, the role of the Morita equivalence from $\sB^a(E)$ to $\cB$; see Footnote \ref{repMEfn} in Section \ref{vNalgSEC}.
+The representation theory, \it{cum grano salis}, may be viewed as an operation of \it{Morita equivalence} from the correspondence $_{\vt_t}\sB^a(E)$ over $\sB^a(E)$ to the correspondence $E_t$ over $\cB$, where the Hilbert \nbd{\cB}module $E$ plays, again \it{cum grano salis}, the role of the Morita equivalence from $\sB^a(E)$ to $\cB$; again, see Footnote \ref{repMEfn} in Section \ref{vNalgSEC}.
 In this sense, that is \it{cum grano salis}, the product system $E^\odot$ of correspondences over $\cB$ is \it{Morita equivalent} to the one-dimensional product system $\bfam{{_{\vt_t}}\sB^a(E)}_{t\in\bS}$ of correspondences over $\sB^a(E)$.
-(If $E$ is a full Hilbert \nbd{\cB}module, then it is a Morita equivalence from the compacts $\sK(E)$ to $\cB$.
+(If $E$ is a full Hilbert \nbd{\cB}module, then it is a Morita equivalence from the \it{compacts} $\sK(E)$ to $\cB$, and, by Kaspaprov \cite{Kas80}, $\sB^a(E)$ is only the \it{multiplier algebra} of $\sK(E)$.
 This is what \it{cum grano salis} is referring to.
-In the von Neumann case the statements the statements are exact.)
+In the von Neumann case the statements are exact.)

-There are several natural questions about the correspondence between \nbd{E_0}semigroups and product systems.
-The first question is which product systems occur as the product system of an \nbd{E_0}semigroup.
-In other words, what are necessary and sufficient conditions a product system must satisfy in order that it comes from an \nbd{E_0}semigroup.
-The second question is to what extent the product system of an \nbd{E_0}semigroup determines the \nbd{E_0}semigroup.
-In other words, what is the classification of \nbd{E_0}semigroups induced by the isomorphism classes among all product systems that stem from \nbd{E_0}semigroups.

-Arveson, who initiated the modern theory of product system in \cite{Arv89} with the first concise definition of product systems of Hilbert spaces (Arveson systems in the sequel), answered both questions for the case when $E=H$ is an infinite-dimensional separable Hilbert space: Every Arveson system is the product system of an \nbd{E_0}semigroup on $\sB(H)$ \cite{Arv90}.
-Two \nbd{E_0}semigroups have isomorphic Arveson systems if and only if they are \it{unitary cocycle conjugate} \cite{Arv89}.

-The first result, existence of an \nbd{E_0}semigroup for every Arveson system, has been reproved in Liebscher \cite{Lie09} (preprint 2003; adding also that the \nbd{E_0}semigroup may be chosen pure), in Skeide \cite{Ske06} (with a short and elementary proof), and in Arveson \cite{Arv06} (leading to an \nbd{E_0}semigroup unitarily equivalent to that in \cite{Ske06}; see \cite{Ske06a}).
-It has been generalized to Hilbert modules over unital \nbd{C^*}algebras in Skeide \cite{Ske07} and to modules over possibly nonunital \nbd{C^*}algebras in Skeide \cite{Ske09a}.
-In these notes we also add the case of von Neumann algebras (Theorem \ref{vNexithm}).
-The case of von Neumann algebras (different from the preceding case only if continuity in time is required) requires a certain amount of technical discussion and is, therefore, proved in Appendix B.1.